PatrickKyei/PatrickKyei.github.io/_posts/Public/2025-11-23-the-internet-is-getting-flooded-with-19-year-old-millionaires.md

 {% include embed/youtube.html id='Ad23AEd4FyY' %}

-# the internet is getting flooded with 19 year old millionaires

-### social media is modern leverage

 Unless you’ve been sleeping under a rock, you will have noticed that the world of work has changed significantly in the last few decades.

 Remote work and artificial intelligence are the two biggest changes.